Hughes-Cassens/Graphic-Design/C1-Digital Design Foundations/Bug Report.md

 - ## M6
     - ### Save as png
         - [x] Looks good
+        - [ ] window.alert before saving to let people know.
+"Are you sure you want to save this to your computer"
 # All modules need to be double-checked to be sure they are optimized for mobile.